pmean/build-website/text/08/NewFormat-08.md

 > On my thousand plus web pages, I have included various other
 > resources: peer-reviewed articles, books, and websites.
 These have
 > been handled in a haphazard fashion, and my attempts to standardize
-> the formats (most notably in Professor Mean\'s Library) have been only
+> the formats (most notably in Professor Mean's Library) have been only
 > partially successful.
 I have been experimenting with a new format.
 I
 > want something that is useful to you loyal readers of my webpages
 > while still being easy for me to maintain and update.